meaningful insights are lurking beneath the water

 Dive-in to discover the power of organizational learning

 Current State of Patient Safety

-Patient harm is the fourteenth leading cause of the global disease burden.
+Preventable medical errors are the third leading cause of death in the United States.
 Healthcare is a complex system with an environment rich with potential for errors as human factors are central to the delivery of care.
 Error is normal, and performance is variable due to a lack of system evaluation in current review methods such as peer review and M&M conferences.

 Personal blame is placed on providers for mistakes made but this is rarely true nor a complete story of the patient journey.
 We believe the majority of these medical errors are due to faults in the systems and processes of healthcare delivery.
 They are the omission of care that prevent care providers from doing their best job and allow for harm to be caused to patients.

 You have a 1 in 16 million chance of being killed by a nuclear power plant explosion.

 You have a 1 in a million chance of being harmed while traveling by plane.